lazear/Libra/README.md

 # Libra
-### The Open Source Interface for the Gemini Exchange
+### The open source user interface for the Gemini Exchange

 *Donate* 12fj5Stp31SrYjtcN9T1jnXPGKUsEF92KD

 ![Gemini](https://winklevosscapital.com/wp-content/uploads/2015/01/gemini-logo-2.png "Gemini Logo")

 ## Details:

-Libra utilizes the open source C# [Gemini Library](https://github.com/lazear/Gemini) to communicate with the exchange.
+Libra is a C# GUI program providing access to the Gemini Exchange API, utilizing the open source C# [Gemini Library](https://github.com/lazear/Gemini).

 #### _Free!_
 * Free as in beer.
 Free as in pizza.
 Free as in speech.